g-ampo/SPIDER-Brute-Force/README.md

 ... and then run the compose yaml file:

 `sudo docker-compose up -d`

-## Multiple Login attempt (Method 1)
-The attacker container (custom Kali image instance) can use a predefined set of login details to brute force the victim (ubuntu running vulnerable OpenSSH service).
-After attaching the terminal to the malicious container, we can use the Hydra tool to perform brute force attacks using predefined datasets.

 ### Step 1
 Get the malicious container ID: